tekknolagi/isdt/assignments/05-bld-investigative.md

 ## Submitting your work

-You should write your answers in a file, `answers.txt`.
+Write your answers in a text file, `answers.txt`.
+Submit this file on Gradescope.

-Please submit with `provide comp50isdt bld-investigative answers.txt`.
-You must be logged into the homework server to use Provide.